 Corn (called ‘maize’ in European English) is a miracle grain that is more productive than any other under a wide variety of ecological conditions.
-Only sugar cane, rice and potatoes (both kinds) rival corn at producing the most calories per acre, but corn is cheaper to produce in most of the world and is grown much more widely.
+Only sugar cane, rice sweet potatoes and “Irish” potatoes rival corn at producing the most calories per acre, but corn is cheaper to produce in most of the world and can be grown in a wide variety of ecosystems from the tropics to ly.
 Corn is more productive partly because it (and sugar cane) has C4 metabolism which makes it much more productive at photosynthesis and less water hungry than 95% of flowering plants.
 Despite its miraculous productivity, it never transformed the diet of the world outside of Mesoamerica because the rest of the world never understood why Mesoamericans always laboriously performed a bizarre chemical reaction on it before eating it.
 Mexican (and Central American) cuisine is relatively unknown outside of the Americas.
 Whereas Mexican restaurants are ubiquitous in North America, they are extremely rare on other continents and perhaps this unusual chemical reaction helps explain why Mexican cuisine has not spread around the old world.

 Corn is a grass, but a grass that’s been so extensively modified genetically that it’s barely recognizable (to non-specialists like me) as a member of that family.
 Wait…genetically modified?
 Yes, and I’m not talking about the really modern tricks that gave us Bt corn or Roundup Ready corn.
 In fact, the wonderful stuff they grow in Iowa is quite different from the plants that humans first started to harvest and domesticate in Central America a few millenia ago.
 Corn as we know it is the result of a major evolutionary transformation, driven by selection at the hands of humans.